cbig/zig4-compilation-scripts/README.md

 ## Dynamic compilation of Zonation

-These instruction describe the dynamic compilation of Zonation 3.1.11 on Ubuntu 13.04 (Raring Ringtail).
+These instruction describe the dynamic compilation of Zonation 4.0.0 beta on Ubuntu 13.04 (Raring Ringtail).
 Instructions have not been tested on other distributions/versions.
 You can copy the commands from this file or run the individual steps with the accompanied bash scripts.

 You execute all steps by running: